-Two caves were described by orientalist Valentin Ogudin, in his book “Cultic Caves of Ferghana”.
-Here is what he wrote: … The cave Kyndyn-Kyry is located in the Kuraves river valley.
-It is very secluded place.
-An entrance to the cave is under a steep rock.
-The entrance is not visible due to thickets of shrubs.
-Inside the cave one can see ice stalagmites and long thin crystals.
-There is a glacier is on the left side of the cave.
-Among rotten wooden roof supports, amazing creatures run right on the ice – myriapods (millipedes).
-In 1971, when I was in the cave for the first time, there were a large number of the creatures.
-Later in 1988, there were less number of millipedes and the size of the cave glacier also decreased.
-One of biologists claimed that it is a new species of insect.
-I think the insect species is unique.
-If so, then the cave should be protected by law.
+Now we intend to explore new caves on the western slopes of the Fergana Range in southern Kyrgyzstan.
+This area is the most humid in the Tien-Shan.
+It receives about 900-1000 mm of atmospheric precipitation per year.
+The slopes of the Fergana ridge, overgrown with walnut forests, hide several caves, which local residents tell about.
+A couple of caves in 1971 were described by the orientalist historian Valentin Ogudin, in his book “Cult Caves of Fergana”.
+Here is what he writes: … “The Kyndyn-Kyry cave is located in the valley of the Kuraves river.
+This place is very isolated from the outside world.
+The entrance to the cave is located under a steep rock.
+The entrance is not visible because of the bushes.
+Ice stalagmites and huge thin crystals can be seen in the cave.
+The glacier is on the left side of the cave.
+In the cave, among the decayed wooden supports, amazing creatures run right on the ice – two-legged centipedes (kivsaki).
+When I was in the cave for the first time in 1971, there were a lot of them.
+Later in 1988, there were fewer centipedes, and the size of the cave glacier also decreased.
+One of the biologists claimed that this is a new species of insect.
+I think this new insect species is unique.
+If so, the cave should be protected by the state. “